 As I stepped away from corporate America and societal expectations to tune into my own body and heart, I discovered my own version of “Qi,” something I now call “slow power.”

 Slow power is the clarity of intuition, vitality in the body, and openness of the heart that come from letting go and slowing life down.
 Unlike the “do more to get ahead” approach encouraged by our culture (that inevitably leads to resentment and burnout), this kind of power will leave you fulfilled and energized as you take your leadership to the next level.

 I have spent the last 18 years practicing “slow power” and it has allowed me to make some huge leaps: from starting my own successful coaching and acupuncture business to creating a loving partnership with the right man.
 Most importantly it has brought me deep fulfillment and allowed me to listen, every day, to the knowing voice inside me and let it lead.

 I now work with women leaders to also give them the courage to become their own guides and tap into their own “slow power.”
 Through my Slow Power Program, you learn to stop conforming to others and start connecting deeply to yourself, to stop racing and start sourcing strength from a slower pace, to say “no” and shift from pleasing others to honoring yourself.
-To step outside the confines of the invisible fences of others expectations we can all live in, and discover your greatest joy and power there.
+To step outside the confines of the invisible fences of others’ expectations we can all live in, and discover your greatest joy and power there.
 The results my clients have seen, from increased joy and productivity to promotions and raise, have been undeniable.

 A few more things about me…

 I was once a middle school science teacher and now geek out about the science of everything (especially sleep, the mind-body-spirit connection, and efficient healthy meal making).
 I have run five marathons but now enjoy hiking and walking just as much.
-I have a ten year old daughter named India who teaches me about presence, joy, and slow power every day.
+I have an eleven-year-old daughter named India who teaches me about presence, joy, and slow power every day.